DroneBridge/DroneBridge/README.md

 <h3>Future Milestones</h3>

  - release a working beta version
  - release beta version of android app
  - integrate GoPro into project
- - implement a custom USB protocol to reduce latency
+ - implement a custom USB protocol based on android USB accessory to reduce latency
  - implement VR support.
 Gimbal and yaw of drone can be controlled by head movement